flintproject/Flint/doc/JOSS/paper.md

 # Introduction

-Understanding dynamics of living organisms often requires a mathematical model that describes the hypotheses to be tested.
+Understanding the dynamics of living organisms often requires a mathematical model that describes the hypotheses to be tested.
 It is widely recognized that the class of ordinary differential equations (ODE) is suitable for describing the time course of variables in a deterministic system, stemming from a simple assumption about the rate of their change.
-One of such examples is the chemical reaction accelerated by an enzyme following the Michaelis-Menten kinetics; another is the action potential of cardiac cells driven by modulation of ion channels.
-By a virtue of differential equations, these celullar models can be integrated into the one of tissue or organ level.
+One such example is the chemical reaction accelerated by an enzyme following Michaelis-Menten kinetics; another is the action potential of cardiac cells driven by modulation of ion channels.
+By a virtue of differential equations, these celullar models can be integrated into models at the tissue or organ level.
 In fact, ways to integrate a computational model of the physiological functions of the whole individual have been explored since the end of the last century, under the name physiome [@leem_perspectives_2016].